viewstools/docs/README.md

 color #f7941e
 ```

-Parts/Variables are capable of storing Properties, States, and Blocks, and even
+Custom Blocks are capable of storing Properties, States, and Blocks, and even
 another Views or Smart Views.

-Since any existing .view is a variable anyone can create, manage, and delete files.
+Since any existing .view file is a Custom Block by default anyone can create, manage,
-It makes the composition pattern accessible to designers and non-technical team members.
+and delete them.
+It makes the composition pattern accessible to designers and
+non-technical team members.

 ## .view.logic === Smart View
 Any View file can be also wrapped with Javascript logic to make a Smart View.